 If your model contains hydraulic elements, each topologically distinct hydraulic circuit in a diagram requires a Custom Hydraulic Fluid block (or Hydraulic Fluid block, available with Simscape Fluids™ block libraries) to be connected to it.
 These blocks define the fluid properties that act as global parameters for all the blocks connected to the hydraulic circuit.
 If no hydraulic fluid block is attached to a loop, the hydraulic blocks in this loop use the default fluid.
 However, more than one hydraulic fluid block in a loop generates an error.

-If you get an error message about too many domain-specific global parameter blocks attached to the network, look for an extra Hydraulic Fluid block, Custom Hydraulic Fluid block, or Gas Properties block and remove it.
+If you get an error message about too many domain-specific global parameter blocks attached to the network, look for an extra Hydraulic Fluid block, Custom Hydraulic Fluid block, Thermal Liquid Settings (TL) block, Two-Phase Fluid Properties (2P) block, or Gas Properties (G) block and remove it.